ToyKeeper/fuckometer/README.md

 ./fuckometer.py --cfg > ~/.fuckometer/rc
 ```

-The main thing to edit here is the `weights` list.
+The main thing to edit here is the `weights` list, to tell it how much each
+factor matters.
 For example:

 ```
 weights = [